percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 - [EVEREST-908](https://perconadev.atlassian.net/browse/EVEREST-908): Starting with Percona Everest 14.0, the **Overview** screen now includes the **Connection URL** in the **Connection Details** section of the **DB Details** widget, allowing you to copy it directly.

-- [EVEREST-1599](https://perconadev.atlassian.net/browse/EVEREST-1599) Add support for PG operator v2.5.0
+- [EVEREST-1599](https://perconadev.atlassian.net/browse/EVEREST-1599): We have added support for PG operator v2.5.0.

-- [EVEREST-1624](https://perconadev.atlassian.net/browse/EVEREST-1624) Add support for PSMDB Operator v1.18.0
+- [EVEREST-1624](https://perconadev.atlassian.net/browse/EVEREST-1624): We have added support for PSMDB Operator v1.18.0.

 ## Improvement